28 Things Dietitians Want You to Know Before Losing Weight

 "Skipping breakfast will not make you fat.
 However, if skipping breakfast leads to eating a larger meal, then it will.
 Patients who are not fans of breakfast often skip over this meal and "back end" calories to the end of the day.
 I ask those patients to take notice of this—try eating breakfast one day and then the next skip it if your dinner on the days that you skip breakfast turns out to be larger, then you may actually benefit from having this morning meal." —Leah Kaufman, MS, RD, CDN

 You can still eat snacks—you just have to make smarter choices.

 "Your total snack should be less than 200 calories and have a combination of fiber, healthy fat, and protein, such as KIND Nuts & Spices Bar, Mini Babybel cheese and piece of fruit, or 100% whole grain WASA crisp bread with one tablespoon of almond butter." —Keri Gans, RDN, author of The Small Change Diet

-And yes, that means you can still have a late-night snack, too.
+You can still have a late-night snack, too.

-“It’s always important to listen to your body and as long as your late night snack isn’t putting you over your daily calorie goals it won’t promote weight gain any more than eating at other times of the day.
+"It's always important to listen to your body, and as long as your late night snack isn't putting you over your daily calorie goals, it won't promote weight gain any more than eating at other times of the day.
 Pay attention to your hunger-cues (stomach pains, shakiness, lightheadedness, or irritability) and make sure you are eating because you are actually hungry and not bored or stressed out.
 Great late night snack options are small amounts of foods high in protein and/or fiber.
-Great options include nuts (a handful of almonds, walnuts, or cashews), Greek yogurt or coconut milk yogurt with berries and Chia seed pudding made with coconut milk.” —Lori Zanini, RD, CDE, National Media Spokesperson, Academy of Nutrition & Dietetics
+Great options include nuts (a handful of almonds, walnuts, or cashews), Greek yogurt or coconut milk yogurt with berries, and Chia seed pudding made with coconut milk." —Lori Zanini, RD, CDE, National Media Spokesperson, Academy of Nutrition & Dietetics